plabayo/rama/rama-cli/src/cmd/serve/proxy/dashboard/inspector-api.md

 is only an editor representation.
 Captured HTTP fields retain their native wire forms (method/URI/version strings and numeric status codes).
 TLS observations belong to the connection; HTTP/2 fingerprints are connection metadata.

+HTTP bodies stream for HAR, JSON downloads and replay.
+Inline cURL export is limited to 64 KiB of request body; larger bodies remain available through the body download and replay endpoints.
+A supplied browser session must be nonempty.